 Why Was OLIPOP Created?

 This question about the nutritional value (or lack thereof) of soda stuck with our OLIPOP co-founders, Ben and David.
-They refused to believe that sugar and artificial sweeteners were the only two options.
+They refused to believe that sugar and zero sugar were the only two options.
 There had to be another way to satisfy your sweet tooth without throwing off your gut or drinking more than your daily limit of sugar in one can.

 In their search for research-backed ingredients, they put together a team of some of the top microbiome researchers in the world.
 What resulted was OLIPOP, a functional and delicious soda that combines the rich, sweet, and bubbly flavors you know and love with the complex nutrients you need.
 In other words, it tastes just like the soda you grew up sipping, but with the added benefit of microbiome and digestive health support.

-At OLIPOP we’re charging into the future by looking at the past and taking soda back to its original iteration: a healthy and delicious drink.
-We’ve taken a drink traditionally dominated by processed sugar and artificial ingredients and made it into a high-fiber and tasty experience.
-That’s because at OLIPOP we know that life is too short to load up on unnecessary sugar and drink a soda with zero nutrition.
+At OLIPOP we’re charging into the future by looking at the past and taking soda back to its original iteration: a nutritious and delicious drink.
+We’ve taken a drink traditionally dominated by processed sugar and made it into a high-fiber and tasty experience.
+That’s because at OLIPOP we know that life is too short to load up on added sugar and drink a soda with zero nutrition.
 But it’s also too short not to satisfy your sweet cravings.

 But what makes us so different from a can of diet soda?
 Let’s dive in to find out: